 CPM goes by many names such as enterprise performance management (EPM), business performance management (BPM), or financial performance management (FPM).
 The main function of CPM software is to monitor all business processes, with the goal of improving said processes.

 CPM can help track your progress by measuring key performance indicators in your business.
 CPM software also provides the added ability to plan, budget, and forecast.
 This involves pulling in historical data, then analyzing it to drive next year’s budget.
 Businesses can use this function of CPM to set up driver-based budgeting.
 CPM is more narrowly focused than BI software and involves collecting data with the intention of improving overall performance.

 Business intelligence tools analyze the data you input to find patterns and trends.
 Often the focus of this tool is on data visualization to help users see these patterns in an easily digestible format.
 This can be in the form of charts and graphs.

 BI enables organizations to see how their business performed in the past.
-Big data analysis is possible on BI tools, such as looking at website traffic and customer buying behaviour.
+Big data analysis is possible on BI tools, such as looking at website traffic and customer buying behavior.
 BI tools are typically self-service, making it easy for users from different departments to go in and visualize data related to their role.